Linuxfabrik/monitoring-plugins/check-plugins/journald-query/README.md

   --always-ok           Always returns OK.
   --facility FACILITY   Filter output by syslog facility (passed to
                         journalctl).
 Takes a comma-separated list of numbers or facility names.
-Default: None.
-  --identifier IDENTIFIER
+Default: None --identifier IDENTIFIER
                         Show messages for the specified syslog identifier (passed to journalctl).
-Default: None.
-  --ignore-pattern IGNORE_PATTERN
+Default: None --ignore-pattern IGNORE_PATTERN
                         Any line containing this case-sensitive string in the MESSAGE field will be ignored.
 Can be specified